MG-Microsoft/MLOps_Workshop/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 # DevOps For Machine Learning | MLOps
-This repository is created by [Mohammad Ghodratigohar]( https://www.linkedin.com/in/mohammad-ghodratigohar/) for hands-on MLOps workshop using [Azure Machine Learning]( https://docs.microsoft.com/en-us/azure/machine-learning/)and [Azure DevOps]( https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops&viewFallbackFrom=vsts).
+This repository is created by [Mohammad Ghodratigohar]( https://www.linkedin.com/in/mohammad-ghodratigohar/) for hands-on MLOps workshop using [Azure Machine Learning]( https://docs.microsoft.com/en-us/azure/machine-learning/) and [Azure DevOps]( https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops&viewFallbackFrom=vsts).

-Complete implementation and explanation of this repository is recorded in these tutorial video:
+Complete implementation and explanation of this repository is recorded in these video series:

 For any further inquiries or questions, please contact me at mo.ghodrati95@gmail.com